 Note: Because the course focuses on the literary content, the teaching of grammar structure is not a main focus.
-However, it is very important to have the strong foundation of Japanese grammar.
-Review Genki I & II and Tobira Textbooks on your own.
-I also recommend Makino and Tsutsui's reference books (both Basic and Intermediate) are very useful.
+However, it is very important to have the strong foundation on the grammar.
+While I prepare various review exercises on Canvas, you may need to review the basic grammar while learning new concepts.
+Review Genki I & II and Tobira Textbook.
+At the same time, I recommend Makino and Tsutsui's reference books (both Basic and Intermediate) are very useful.
+Indeed, many Japanese language teachers use these two reference books.